lexibank/tlopo/out/references.md

 - <a id="source-OzanneRivierre2004b"> </a>Ozanne-Rivierre, Françoise.
 2004.
 The evolution of the verb ‘take’ in New Caledonian languages.
 In Ozanne-Rivierre, Isabelle Brill & Françoise (eds.), _331–346_.
 - <a id="source-Pageletal2007"> </a>Pagel, Quentin D. Atkinson, Mark & Andrew Meade.
 2007.
 Frequency of word-use predicts rates of lexical evolution throughout Indo-European history.
 Nature 449:717-721. https://doi.org/10.1038/nature06176.
 - <a id="source-PagelandMeade2018"> </a>Pagel, Mark & Andrew Meade.
 2018.
 The deep history of the number words.
 Philosophical Transactions of the Royal Society B: Biological Sciences 373:20160517. https://doi.org/10.1098/rstb.2016.0517.
-- <a id="source-Paijmansetal1976"> </a>Paijmans, ed., K. (ed.)
+- <a id="source-Paijmansetal1976"> </a>Paijmans, K. (ed.)
 1976.
 New Guinea vegetation.
 Canberra: CSIRO in association with ANU Press.
 - <a id="source-Paisawaetal1975"> </a>Paisawa, Louise Pagotto, Elsie & Joan Kale.
 1975.
 A short sketch of Are (or Mukawa), Milne Bay, Papua New Guinea.
 Port Moresby: Department of Language, University of Papua New Guinea.
 - <a id="source-PaitaandShintani1983"> </a>Paita, Yvonne & Tadahiko Shintani.
 1983.
 Dictionnaire de la language de Paita.
 Tokyo: Institute for Languages and Cultures of Asia and Africa, Tokyo University of Foreign Studies.
 - <a id="source-Pallesen1985"> </a>Pallesen, A. Kemp.
 1985. _Culture contact and language convergence.
 Manila: Linguistic Society of the Philippines._.